Codapult

 src/config/navigation.tsDashboard and admin sidebar items

-src/lib/config.tsTyped env var access (hand-maintained Zod schema)
+src/lib/config.tsTyped env var access, feature toggles (env.features), auth, payments (hand-maintained Zod schema)

 App identity